sd6387400-lang/sd6387400-lang.github.io/Descriptions/Arch.md

-<strong>This</strong> is the Easy to install Guide For World Hardest to install Operating System Just Follow Instructions, And you are good to Go..
+This is the Easy to install Guide For World Hardest to install Operating System Just Follow Instructions, And you are good to Go..